 In short, this saves marketing pros substantial amounts of time, streamlines their daily promotional activities, and guarantees compliance with the major consumer data laws.

 As Cory noted for CMSWire, brands that prioritize consented first-party data collection and utilization “actually have even better data, because it is transparently collected and used.”

-That is to say, implementing a CDP with consent management functionality enables brands to more confidently engage their audiences, knowing their consent status is always accurate.
+That is to say, implementing a CDP with consent management functionality enables brands to more confidently engage their audiences and, in turn, provide a high-quality customer experience, knowing their consent status is always accurate.

-Delivering personalized and individualized messages in a targeted, timely manner to high-value individuals and accounts is the ultimate objective for marketers today.
+Delivering personalized experiences and messages in a targeted, timely manner to high-value individuals and accounts is the ultimate objective for marketers today.

 Thankfully, these professionals can use the CDP to employ innovative recommendation engines that suggest the most applicable content or products to customers across channels.

 “The CDP premise is rooted in a very real marketing challenge that brands endure on daily basis,” including and especially the need for “more granular personalization,” according to Forrester VP, Principal Analyst Joe Stanhope.